 I have been asked by Muslim Link to write a piece commemorating Black History Month.
 I feel obligated to take this opportunity to admit something: I often find it frustrating to be around Muslims during Black History Month.
 Why?
-Because, although there is often a celebration of Black converts to Islam, like Malcolm X, and condemnation of the Transatlantic Slave Trade perpetrated by the West, there is little, if any, examination of the history of slavery in Muslim societies or of the persistence of anti-Black racism within these societies as well as within Muslim communities in Canada.
+Because, although there is often a celebration of Black converts to Islam, like Malcolm X and Muhammad Ali, and condemnation of the Transatlantic Slave Trade perpetrated by Western Nations, which brought Muslims from Africa to the Americans, there is little, if any, examination of the history of slavery in Muslim societies or of the persistence of anti-Black racism within these societies as well as within Muslim communities in Canada.
 The reality is I have faced more blatant anti-Black racism from my fellow Muslims than I ever did growing up in a predominantly White community.

 Anti-Black racism, which includes beliefs that Blacks are inherently less intelligent, more violent, lazier, dirtier, uglier and more sexually promiscuous than other races, is just as prevalent within Muslim societies as it is in the West, if not more so, because there have not been similar movements, such as the Civil Rights Movement and the Black Power Movement, aimed at combatting these prejudices, within Muslim societies.

 Unfortunately, although Muslims will often cite the Quran and sayings of the Prophet Muhammad, peace and blessings be upon him, to demonstrate that racism is condemned in Islam, there isn't really an examination of whether Muslims over the course of their history actually stuck to these beliefs.